 Lesbian, gay, bisexual, transgender or intersex (LGBTI) people may face specific challenges when caring for their partner.
 They may worry about the family of their partner accepting them, or wonder if support services are LGBTI-friendly.
 Ask the Carers Association in your state or territory what support is available for LGBTI carers in your local area.

-You and your partner may find the cancer and its treatment affects your sexual relationship.
-How it affects your sex life will depend on the type of cancer, the treatment and its side effects.
+If you are caring for a partner, you may find the cancer and its treatment affects your sexual relationship.
+The effects on your sexuality and initimacy will depend on the type of cancer, the treatment and its side effects.

 - Tiredness can make people lose interest in sex during and after treatment.
 This is called a lowered libido.

 - Pain, medications and treatment can also reduce your libido and can affect someone’s physical ability to have sex.

 - A person’s body image may change after treatment, making them feel self-conscious and embarrassed.